Tom B.K. Goldtooth: Awards and honors

 Goldtooth was awarded the Gandhi Peace Award in 2015.
 In 2010, he was honored by both the NAACP and the Sierra Club as a "Green Hero of Color."

 Personal life

 Goldtooth currently resides in Bemidji, Minnesota, near the headwaters of the Mississippi River.
-His son, Dallas Goldtooth is the Keystone XL campaign organizer for the Indigenous Environmental Network, Dakota language-instructor, writer, artist, and member of the comedy troupe The 1491s.
+His son, Dallas Goldtooth was the Keystone XL campaign organizer for the Indigenous Environmental Network, Dakota language-instructor, writer, artist, and member of the comedy troupe The 1491s.